usnews/brightspot-cms/template-tool.md

 **Add Article Detail**

 The left section will contain our `Article` content.
-As this template will be the base for multiple Articles, we simply define the Object Type - Article (Which we have already created in the CMS).
+As this template will be the base for multiple Articles, we simply define the Object Type - Article.
+If you have not created an Article you can find out how to do so in the Create an Object section.
 In the Types drop down we select `Script with Main Content`.
+By doing this, we have specified that each time this template is used, an Article object is to be used within it.

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-article-detail.png" alt="" /></a>

 **Add RightRail Detail**

 The Right Rail will contain content selected from the objects existing in the CMS.
 To do this, `Script with Content` is selected in the Types drop down.
 Once selected, a link to choose the content is created.
+The object chosen can be rendered using a JSP, `<c:out value="${content.fieldName}"/>`.

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-right-detail.png" alt="" /></a>